atocayon/tic-tac-toe-game/README.md

 ### Aljon C. Tocayon

+> Note: To run this application you need to have a node ready machine.

+If your machine is not node ready visit [Node](https://nodejs.org/en/) to download the latest version for your machine and install.

 ## Project Directories

 > backend - contains the tic tac toe game functionalities.

-    * helpers - Reusable constant, methods.
+    * helpers - contains reusable constant, methods.
+    * src - contains the actual code for the backend.

 > frontend - contains the User Interface / Design of the tic tac toe game.

+    * src - contains the actual code for the frontend.
-    * components - Reusable React components.
+    * components - contains reusable React components.
-    * helpers - Reusable constant, methods.
+    * helpers - contains reusable constant and methods.
-    * interfaces - Reusable typescript interface.
+    * interfaces - contains reusable typescript interface.

 ## Technology used